It’s been a while, so let’s review …

 Table A2.
 Propositional Forms on Two Variables

-We took as our first example the boolean function corresponding to the logical conjunction and examined how the differential operators and act on .
-Each differential operator takes a boolean function of two variables and gives back a boolean function of four variables, or respectively.
+We took as our first example the boolean function corresponding to the logical conjunction and examined how the differential operators and act on Each differential operator takes a boolean function of two variables and gives back a boolean function of four variables, and respectively.